junchaos/Data-Science-for-Biomedical-Informatics-Directory/README.md

 4).
 Classifcation Analysis

-Using the top 3 proteins identified through the differential expression analysis, we next trained a logistic-regression based classification model, with 5-fold cross validation over 50 iterations, to understand how well the top 3 proteins we identified - BSP, OMD and ApoM - together with age and sex, can help differentiate PD subjects from control subjects.
+Using the top 3 proteins identified through the differential expression analysis, we next trained a logistic-regression based classification model, validated with 5-fold cross validation over 50 iterations, to understand how well the top 3 proteins we identified - BSP, OMD and ApoM - together with age and sex, can help differentiate PD subjects from control subjects.

 B) Longitudinal Analysis (Cognitive Function)